yangmeyer/ym-blog/about.md

 > Limited availability for contract work – [send inquiry](mailto:hello@yangmeyer.de)

-## UX Workshops
+## Workshops

-I do custom-tailored workshops on **value proposition design**, **design thinking**, **lean UX**, **customer journey mapping**, and **user testing**.
-I have held workshops on these topics in Germany, Stockholm, and New York – in English, German, and Swedish.
+I offer custom-tailored workshops (1-5 days) on **value proposition design**, **design thinking**, **lean UX**, **customer journey mapping**, **user testing**, and full-fledged **design sprints**.
+I have run workshops on these topics in Germany, Stockholm, and New York – in English, German, and Swedish.

 > Interested in doing a UX workshop for your company? – [send inquiry](mailto:hello@yangmeyer.de)

+## UX Advisor

+For startups and product teams, I offer **advisory guidance** on product design on a monthly retainer.

+> Interested in boosting the impact of your product team? – [send inquiry](mailto:hello@yangmeyer.de)

 ## Products

 Over the years, my focus has shifted from creating good code to creating good user experiences and to creating good businesses.
-While good code and good UX are important, ultimately they rely on solid value propositions to be viable.
+While good code and good UX are important, ultimately they rely on solid value propositions and business models to be viable.

-I’m aiming to **build a sustainable business** with my own products.
-Along the way, I share the joys and frustrations of running a **one-man product business** with my founded [meetup group in Frankfurt](http://www.meetup.com/Micropreneurs-am-Main-Frankfurt/).
+I strive to **build a sustainable business** with my own products.
+Along the way, I share the joys and frustrations of running a one-man product business with my [meetup group in Frankfurt](http://www.meetup.com/Micropreneurs-am-Main-Frankfurt/).

 <img src="{{ "/images/Gemba-128.png" | prepend: site.base_url }}" alt="Gemba - drag and drop git for designers" style="float:right" />